 Patients can successfully achieve remission (categories F10-F19 with -.21).
 In remission and personal history are classified the same for alcohol and drug dependence.
-Section I.C.5.b.1 of the Official Coding Guidelines for Coding and Reporting state: “Mental and behavioral disorders due to psychoactive substance use requires the provider’s clinical judgment.
+Section I.C.5.b.1 of the Official Coding Guidelines for Coding and Reporting states: “Mental and behavioral disorders due to psychoactive substance use require the provider’s clinical judgment.
 The appropriate codes for “in remission” are assigned only on the basis of provider documentation.”

 Conundrum #2 – “Hierarchy”

-A hierarchy was developed to prevent over coding/reporting as well as to ensure only the highest level of severity is captured.
-Section I.C.5.b.2 of the Official Coding Guidelines for Coding and Reporting state: “When the provider documentation refers to use, abuse, and dependence of the same substance (e.g. alcohol, opioid, cannabis, etc.), only one code should be assigned to identify the pattern of use.”
+A hierarchy was developed to prevent over-coding/reporting as well as to ensure only the highest level of severity is captured.
+Section I.C.5.b.2 of the Official Coding Guidelines for Coding and Reporting states: “When the provider documentation refers to the use, abuse, and dependence of the same substance (e.g. alcohol, opioid, cannabis, etc.), only one code should be assigned to identify the pattern of use.”

 Conundrum #3 – “Coding from the Social History”

 Psychoactive Substance Use is commonly documented in the patient’s social history.
 The standard rule of thumb has always been, if it’s not documented you can’t code it, but as we all know there are exceptions to the rule, caveats, in the cosmic coding circle.